 Franklin is a very small town located in the state of North Carolina.
 With a population of 3,940 people and seven constituent neighborhoods, Franklin is the 203rd largest community in North Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Franklin is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Franklin who work in maintenance occupations (14.78%), sales jobs (12.41%), and office and administrative support (11.04%).
+Unlike some towns, Franklin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
+Overall, Franklin is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Franklin who work in sales jobs (15.59%), office and administrative support (13.08%), and maintenance occupations (12.86%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small town, Franklin doesn't have a public transportation system that people use for their commute.
+Franklin is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Franklin in 2010 was $19,737, which is middle income relative to North Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,948 for a family of four.
-Franklin also has one of the higher rates of people living in poverty in the nation, with 33.40% of its population below the federal poverty line.
+The per capita income in Franklin in 2010 was $19,442, which is lower middle income relative to North Carolina and the nation.
+This equates to an annual income of $77,768 for a family of four.
+However, Franklin contains both very wealthy and poor people as well.
+Franklin also has one of the higher rates of people living in poverty in the nation, with 35.88% of its population below the federal poverty line.

+Franklin is a very ethnically-diverse town.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Asian.
+The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
 Franklin also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.40% of the town’s residents.
-Important ancestries of people in Franklin include German, Irish, Scots-Irish, and Italian.
+People of Hispanic or Latino origin account for 18.18% of the town’s residents.
+Important ancestries of people in Franklin include German, Irish, Italian, and Scottish.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Chinese.